Peachorchids/peachorchids.github.io/about.md

 I learn very fast and i like brainstorming ideas.
 I truly hope and wish you can help me actualize this dream of becoming part of the IT industry.
 I truly love to be part of it.

-> Thank you in advance sir/ma.
+> Thank you very much in advance sir/ma.

 ### How